-Use this procedure to mount (map) a network Linux mount point shared directory on a standard instrument.
+Use this procedure to mount (map) a network Linux mount point shared directory on a standard (non Windows OS) instrument.

 Prerequisites: The oscilloscope must be connected to a network that has access to the directories to mount or unmount.
-See Connect to a network (LAN) on page 53.
+See Connect to a network (LAN) on page 52.